 \subsection{Key tableaux}

 A \defn{diagram} is a finite set of left-aligned boxes in the right half plane $\ZZ \times \ZZ_{>0}$.
 Most of the diagrams appearing in this paper will be in $\ZZ_{>0}\times\ZZ_{>0}$.
-For diagrams in $\ZZ\times \ZZ_{>0}$, we draw a horizontal line between the rows index by $0$ and $1$.
+If not, we draw a horizontal line between the rows indexed by $0$ and $1$.
+Throughout this paper, we use French notation when we draw diagrams, where the columns are indexed from left to right and the rows are indexed from bottom to top.
 The \defn{shape} of a diagram is the weak composition recording its number of boxes in each row whose index is positive.
 A \defn{tableau} is a filling of a diagram with positive integers.
-Throughout this paper, we use French notation when we draw tableaux, where the columns are indexed from left to right and the rows are indexed from bottom to top.
-For example, the tableau on the left has a row with non-positive index, and the tableau on the left is in $\ZZ_{>0}\times \ZZ_{>0}$:
+For example, the tableau on the left has a row with a non-positive index, and the tableau on the right is in $\ZZ_{>0}\times \ZZ_{>0}$: